 If you have a hard time getting likes, receiving messages, getting matches or experience a drop off after exchanging a few messages, you might want to read what I have to say.
 Dating apps can be superficial and there is little to no feedback to understand where things went wrong unless you get help.

 I have helped numerous people optimize their profiles while maintaining authenticity, approachability and a touch of candidness.
-Below are some tips to identify some red flags while online dating (I provide more detailed, customized advice for clients).
-Click through a few frequently asked questions about dating apps, photos, bios, swiping strategy and more below.
+Below are some tips to identify some red flags while online dating (I provide more detailed, customized advice for clients) including cringeworthy photos as well as awful pickup lines.

-For an exhaustive list of online dating red flags and how to spot them, check out this post: https://eddie-hernandez.com/online-dating-red-flags/
+For an exhaustive list of online dating red flags and how to spot them, read this post.

 DATING PHOTO RED FLAGS